 Tribal Gaming Compacts

 In 2004, Oklahoma voters approved SQ 712, which set up a model compact between the state and Native American tribes to regulate tribal gaming operations.
 Under the compact, tribes were authorized to operate specified games in return for making exclusivity payments to the state.
 The compacts were signed for a 15-year period.
 Although Governor Kevin Stitt claimed that the compacts expired at the end of the initial 15-year term in 2019, a federal judge in 2020 ruled that the compacts automatically renewed for another 15 years.
 In addition, compacts that the Governor signed in 2020 with four tribes were struck down by the Oklahoma Supreme Court.
-As of August 2023, Governor Stitt was in ongoing legal battles against Oklahoma tribes and the state’s Attorney General over these compacts.
+The status of these proposed compacts remained a matter of ongoing federal litigation as of October 2024.

 The tribal gaming compact provides for the state to receive a share of gaming revenues generated by the compacting tribes from Class III games.
 The state’s share of adjusted gross revenues from electronic games begins at 4 percent and rises to 6 percent once a tribe’s revenue exceeds $20 million.
 For table games, and for ball and dice games that were authorized as of 2018, the fee is 10 percent.